Albert0i/RU204/Data101.md

 $ python utils/dumpload.py load ru101/data/ru101.json
 ```

-`dumpload.py` is a small utility to dump and load keys from Redis in it's *propriety* format.
-I slightly modified this utility to work for me.
+`dumpload.py` is a utility to dump and load keys from Redis.
+It dumps Redis Core datatypes, ie. `string`, `list`, `set`, `sorted set` and `hash` into a kind/line of JSON format which can then be restored back into system.
+I slightly modified the source code to suit my need.
 Usage:
 ```
 python dumpload.py dump <output.json> <prefix>

 python dumpload.py load <input.json>
 ```

+To test with:
 ```
-set test:string testing
-rpush test:list a b c
+set test:string "Testing Testing" rpush test:list a b c 1 2 3
-sadd test:set 1 2 3
+sadd test:set A B C 1 2 3
-hset test:hash field1 value1 field2 value2 field3 value3
+hset test:hash field1 101 field2 "Boy" field3 True
+zadd test:zset 1 A 2 B 3 C 4 D 5 E 6 F
 ```

 To dump with: